NISP-GmbH/Overview-of-NI-SP-Solutions/README.md

 * __DCV Log Rotation:__ [For Linux](https://github.com/NISP-GmbH/DCV-Log-Rotation) Log rotation script that will allow log rotation without restart DCV Server

-* __Collect DCV Logs:__ [For Linux](https://github.com/NISP-GmbH/Collect-DCV-Logs) Are you having problem?
+* __Collect DCV Logs:__ [For Linux](https://github.com/NISP-GmbH/Collect-DCV-Logs) [For Windows](https://github.com/NISP-GmbH/Collect-Windows-DCV-Logs) Are you having problem?
 This script will collect all relevant info about your DCV Server environment, so you can open a ticket and attach the generated file to help the support.

 * __DCV Setup GUI:__ [For Windows](https://github.com/NISP-GmbH/Windows-DCV-Setup-GUI) Configure DCV Server and DCV Session Manager without have to manually edit Windows registries, using a visual interface.